 Closing thoughts from Martin?

-Flexibility is very important.
+Flexibility is very important for aspiring flexo experts.
 Both when it comes to the work that you do and the hours in which you do it, according to Martin.
 Some weeks he works the nightshifts, where-as other weeks he starts a couple of hours before the sun rises and is done in the early afternoon.While it’s not for everyone, Martin quite likes the variance.
 It means he often has time to do the daily chores after a workday.

 And just like gravure printers, good Flexo operators are getting more rare by the day.
 Therefore the demand for operators is getting quite high.
 And this will only continue to rise in the coming years with many wanting to work office jobs, Martin says.The function itself requires some technical know-how but it’s definitely not as technical as it used to be.
 This is in part because of the new W&H Flexopress he works with: